koestler/go-iotdevice/README.md

         - local                                            # state the arbitrary name of the mqtt client as defined in the MqttClients section of this file
       RealtimeViaMqttClients:                              # optional, default all clients, to what mqtt servers shall realtime messages be sent to
         - local
+      RestartInterval: 200ms                               # optional, default 200ms, how fast to restart the device if it fails / disconnects
+      RestartIntervalMaxBackoff: 1m                        # optional, default 1m; when it fails, the restart interval is exponentially increased up to this maximum
       LogDebug: false                                      # optional, default false, enable debug log output
       LogComDebug: false                                   # optional, default false, enable a verbose log of the communication with the device
     Device: /dev/serial/by-id/usb-VictronEnergy_BV_VE_Direct_cable_VEHTVQT-if00-port0 # mandatory except if Kind: Random*, the path to the usb-to-serial converter